Red-bellied Black Snake

 Photo: Red-bellied black snake biting a human

-The red-bellied black snake's venom contains neurotoxins (which destroy nerve tissue), myotoxins (which destroy muscle tissue), and coagulants (which cause blood clot)and has haemolytic properties (which rupture and destroy red blood cells).
+Its venom contains neurotoxins (which destroy nerve tissue), myotoxins (which destroy muscle tissue), and coagulants (which cause blood clots) and has haemolytic properties (which rupture and destroy red blood cells).

 What to Do – If Bitten by a Snake